 I had a choice of either ham or smoked salmon, and I opted for smoked salmon.
 It was a wise decision.
 An unexpected layer of grainy French mustard added an undeniable kick.

 Click HERE for more on my mouth-watering breakfast.
-THE REVIEW OF BREAKFAST IS COMING!

 The Other Food and Beverage Outlets …